duckbillsecurity/Deobfuscation-Challenges/README.md

 ## DEOBFUSCATION CHALLENGES

-Here you'll find obfuscated files that are not malicious, but based on real malware.
-This repository is designed to help you practice deobfuscating malware by providing practical examples.
-I regularly review submitted samples on Malware Bazaar and will add new challenges.
+Welcome to this repository, where you'll find non-malicious, obfuscated files based on real malware.
+It's a resource designed to help security professionals and students practice analyzing and deobfuscating malware with practical examples.
+I regularly update the repository by reviewing samples from Malware Bazaar and other sources to provide fresh challenges.
+So, feel free to use this platform to enhance your skills.